denysdovhan/bash-handbook/README.md

 ## `select` loop

 The `select` loop helps us to organize a user menu.
-It has almost the same syntax as `for` loop:
+It has almost the same syntax as the `for` loop:

 ```bash
 select answer in elem1 elem2 ... elemN